Performance Benchmarking of Tensor Trains for accelerated Quantum-Inspired Homogenization on TPU, GPU and CPU architectures: Fourier-based Homogenization

 The final operator that requires special treatment is the Green-Eshelby operator $\widemomentum{\varGamma}_0(\mathbf{q})$.
 Since this operator resides in momentum space, it must be adapted to comply with the momentum space convention imposed by the SFFT.
 To achieve this, a reordering of the TT cores is necessary, which involves two steps: \begin{enumerate} \item The indices corresponding to each geometrical dimension $d$ of the initial discretization tensor, obtained via Equation~\eqref{eq:binary_discretization}, must be reversed. \item The cores need to be complex conjugated. \end{enumerate} Applying these additional steps to operators in momentum space ensures consistency with the SFFT convention.
 After translating the original algorithm into TT format, the final result for the local strain field is obtained by contracting the TT into its full data representation.
 This contraction is performed by summing over all virtual dimensions of the TT, as defined in Equation~\eqref{eq:tt_format}.
 Combining all steps results in the final form of the SFFT-based homogenization algorithm, summarized in Algorithm~\ref{algo:sfft}.

-In terms of computational speed, the SFFT-based algorithm achieves an exponential acceleration with respect to both the number of discretization points $N = 2^n$ and the geometric dimensionality $d$, compared to the classical FFT-based homogenization method, provided that the TT ranks remain manageable \cite{hauck25}.
+In terms of computational speed, the SFFT-based algorithm achieves an exponential acceleration with respect to both the number of discretization points $N = 2^n$ and the geometric dimensionality $d$, compared to the classical FFT-based homogenization method, provided that the TT ranks remain manageable \cite{hauck26}.
 This caveat, i.e. the requirement of small ranks, depends crucially on the underlying geometry of the RVE.
 However, the geometry-dependent term can be precomputed during an offline phase, enabling an informed assessment of the algorithm's applicability prior to executing the full computation.

-In the original formulation, after obtaining the TT(O) representations of all operands and operators, the TTs involved in the Hadamard multiplications within the algorithm were lifted to TTOs (see Section~\ref{subsec:FundamentalAlgebra}).
+In the original formulation, after obtaining the TT(O) representations of all operands and operators, the TTs involved in the Hadamard multiplications within the algorithm were lifted to TTOs (see Section~\ref{subsec:tt_algebra}).
 This elevation enabled the use of optimization-based methods, which are computationally advantageous in CPU-based environments.
-In particular, this was beneficial for operations involving the high-rank Green-Eshelby operator, for which the adapted AMEn optimization algorithm was employed \cite{dolgov13}.
-In the present work, we take a different approach.
-Since optimization methods will not be used, we do not elevate the corresponding TTs to TTOs.
-This leads to a modest reduction in memory consumption, which is better aligned with the limited memory capacity of modern accelerators.
-Moreover, optimization-based methods rely on repeated SVD computations, making them increasingly unstable under low-precision arithmetic.
-Avoiding this elevation therefore improves numerical robustness on accelerators.
-The validity of this modification will be demonstrated and discussed in detail in the numerical experiments presented in Section~\ref{sec:acceleratedQuantumInspiredHomogenization}.
+In particular, this is beneficial for operations involving the high-rank Green-Eshelby operator, for which the adapted AMEn optimization algorithm is employed \cite{dolgov13}.